HackMerced/HackMerced-III/Tomoe/readme.md

 # Installation
 Tomoe's runs on top of node.js and requires you to install `node.js`, `arangodb`, and `npm`

 Once you've installed the prerequistes you will need to run the following command to install your Tomoe instance.
-It will ask you a few questions and set up either a development or live environment as well as an admin account for the GUI.
+It will ask you a few questions to set up a server.

 ```terminal
 npm install